Eli017/nhl-data-pipeline/README.md

 Before usage, ensure that you have run `yarn` to install all dependencies before usage.

+### Code Changes

+While it is ideal to hide away environment secrets using a `.env` file, this project currently has some variables out in the open due to compilation and clarity.
+In order to use this effectly, please change the following items in the `serverless.yml` file:

+1. `securityGroupIds` and `subnetIds` need to be changed to your personal default VPC to secure the solution entirely.
+2. The API Gateway and Execute API ID and ARNs (respectively) need replaced under the `Resource` tag in the `iam` section.
+    1. Feel free to change the iam permissions of the actions as well, it's best to only give the required permissions.
+3. Under the `NHL` RDS instance, please replace the `MasterUsername` and the `MasterUserPassword`.
+4. Lastly, under the `databaseGame` and `nhlAPI` lambdas, please replace the database credentials that correspond with the `NHL` configuration mentioned above.

 ### Database

 Serverless doesn't support table definitions out of the box.
 Luckily, there is script included